Technical University of Oruro

-The Technical University of Oruro (Universidad Técnica de Oruo, UTO), or UTO, is one of ten public universities in Bolivia.
+The Technical University of Oruro (Universidad Técnica de Oruro, UTO), or UTO, is one of ten public universities in Bolivia.
 It is located in the city of Oruro.

 The university was created on and was named Distrito Universitario de Oruro.
 It changed its name in 1937 to Universidad San Agustín and finally adopted its current name in 1941 under the dean, Josermo Murillo Vacarreza (1897–1987).

 Engineering College

 One of UTO's most prestigious colleges is the "Facultad Nacional de Ingeniería" (National Engineering School).